stevenvi44/Rapid_Rescue_FastAPI/README.md

-# RoadAssist Pro - Comprehensive Car Owner Support App
+# Rapid Rescue - Comprehensive Car Owner Support App

 ## Overview
 RoadAssist Pro is a comprehensive mobile application designed to provide essential services for car owners in times of need.
 The app offers: